Särkänniemi

 Särkänniemi is the biggest rival for Linnanmäki as the lead amusement park in Finland.
 Both are about the same size.

 The park gave up the dolphinarium in 2016 and the dolphins were safely transported to Attica Zoological Park in Greece.
 The park has more than 30 rides and attractions.
 There are also two water rides in the park, a log flume called Tukkijoki and a river rapids called Koskiseikkailu.
-Särkänniemi has been voted several times as the best leisure center and the greatest amusement park in Finland.
+The roller coaster Trombi will be removed in autumn 2024.

 In the future, a hotel and spa with restaurants and water experiences are planned around the amusement park, as well as new apartments.
-It will also be possible to travel to the area by tram in the future as part of the Tampere light rail network.
+It is also possible to travel to the area by tram as part of the Tampere light rail network.

 History

 This multi-purpose park is owned by the city of Tampere and boasts a variety of rides as well as both Aquarium and Planetarium was opened in 1969, a children's zoo that opened in 1970, a 168m tall Observation Tower that opened in 1971, The Sara Hilden Art Museum opened in 1979, and the Dolphinarium opened in 1985.

 The amusement park aspect of Särkänniemi started in 1973 with the opening of Neulan Huvipuisto (Neula Amusement Park); in the beginning the park offered only a handful of children's rides.
 In 1975 the city of Tampere took over the operations of the fun park and integrated it into other attractions on the peninsula.

-Located on the peninsula, about a kilometre from the city centre of Tampere, that juts out into the Black Gulf.
+The park is located on a peninsula, about a kilometre from the city centre of Tampere, that juts out into the Black Gulf.
 The area used to house three different breweries in the 18th century onward and in the 20th century a huge warehouse serving the log industry was built on the peninsula of Särkänniemi.
 These buildings were demolished in the 1960s.

-The park is easily accessible by bus lines 4 and 16.
+The park is easily accessible by bus line 2 and tramway line 3.

-The 25-acre amusement park is not divided into specifically themed sections although one area is called Kiddie Land and in 2012 an Angry Birds Land was opened.